0dust/Tensorflow-Text-Generator/README.md

 # Tensorflow-Text-Generator
+This code uses LSTM neural networks in tensorflow to generate text.
-# Usage
+## Usage
-To train the model you can set the textfile you want to use to train the model by using command line:
+For training the model you can set the textfile you want to use by using command line.

 For training the network run: